Shiva Temples of Tamilnadu

 PIN 607106

-The Panchamukha (five-faced) Lingam in the south-west of the inner corridor is a must-see.
-It belongs to the Pallava period.
-Such a Lingam cannot be found anywhere else in Tamil Nadu.
-The four faces of the lingam face four directions, and it is believed that the fifth face is facing upwards.
-This is a rare vision.
-Next to that are many Shivalinga images in a row.
-Beside the yagasalai and navagraha shrines, there is the Nataraja Sabha.
+The Panchamukha Lingam, located in the south-west corner of the inner prakaram, is an essential sight to behold, dating back to the Pallava period.
+This unique Lingam is unparalleled in Tamil Nadu, with its four faces directed towards the four cardinal directions, and the fifth face believed to be facing upwards, making it a rare and extraordinary sight.
+Adjacent to it are numerous Shivalingams arranged in a row, alongside the yagasalai and navagraha shrines, and the Nataraja Sabha.

 Tiruvathigai Temple Phontos

-16 pillar mandapam in front of temple tower
+16 pillar mandapam in front of Rajagopuram

 Nandi

-Tripurasundari's shrine
+Tripurasundari's sannidhi

-Outer corridor
+Outer prakaram